Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest

 - Simultaneous editing across different computers

-- Near perfect version control and history recording
+- Near-perfect version control

-- Can record presentations
+- Recordable presentations

 CONS